 New Energy Economy (NEE) is an initiative in New Mexico (US) dedicated to advancing community-based solutions to climate change that reduce pollution, create jobs, and strengthen the clean energy economy.
 NEE takes a multi-pronged approach to effecting positive change: they campaign against dirty and dangerous energy sources, such as coal and nuclear power plants; they promote innovative renewable energy policies to help transition New Mexico towards a new local energy economy; and they install community solar electric systems and energy efficiency projects throughout the state.

 NEE’s next projects will be to solarize a greenhouse with the Pueblo of Tesuque and to solarize the non-profit building at Tewa Women United, an intertribal women’s support group.
 New Energy Economy is also opposing the Public Service Company of New Mexico’s replacement power plan for the soon-to-be-closed San Juan coal plant, and has developed an alternative plan that would take PNM’s energy profile to 30% renewables (wind and solar).
-Additionally, New Energy Economy is leading the effort to create a municipal electric authority in Santa Fe: Santa Fe Public Power.

 To learn more, visit New Energy Economy.